xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-010.md

 ![import an exported ellipse in Figma](/import-exported-ellipse.png)

+[@pixi-essentials/svg] also wants to convert SVGElement to shapes in Pixi.js.

 #### SceneGraph in SVG {#scene-graph-in-svg}

 Another thing to note is that while any graph in our scene graph can have child nodes, only `<g>` can have children in SVG, and other than that, e.g. `<circle>` cannot have children.
 The solution is simple: for non-Group elements that have children, generate the SVG with a `<g>` outside it, and apply the `transform` that would have been applied to it.
 Assuming we have support for rendering text in the future, the SVG for a Circle with text children would look like this: